 Your environment will affect how you feel.
 It can also affect how safe you are.
-It is not just about making your home beautiful.
-It is also about safety.
+It is not just about making your home beautiful it is also about is about making your home safe.
 A professional designer is trained to help you with the safety of your home.

 For this master bath remodel we used small tiles on the shower floor for better grip and added a seat.

 These are some of the things that affect your environment and can improve your life: function, space planning, comfort, organization, color, safety, lightning, romance, personal identity, and entertainment.

 In this series of blogs, we will discuss how each one of these can improve your environment and your life.

 Designers who are professional members of ASID (American Society of Interior Designers) have gone through intensive training in home safety and must complete many CEU classes each year.